 Inputs, Required: PTP instance reference, current state of the time synchronization configuration (i.e. whether the time synchronization configuration is active or not for the PTP ports of the PTP instance).

-Inputs, Optional: None.
+Inputs, Optional: Configuration change reason indication (e.g., UE in/out of requested coverage area).

 Outputs, Required: Operation execution result indication.